 What Printer Do I Need?

-A laser printer gets to very high temperatures and could melt the vinyl inside your printer—nightmare!
+Laser printers heat to very high temperatures and could melt the vinyl inside your printer—nightmare!

 Is Printable Vinyl Waterproof?